nabeelsana/Nabeel_NLP_Projects/README.md

 No where I have done any data conversion to numpy (except when producing output).
 Plus I have given a function to generate text also.

 This is kind of production level code that you would not necessary find elsewhere.

+2) Project: Voice to text using Tensorflow

+There are three versions of this project which are mainly 3 different types of spectrographs Mel, MFCC and simple.

+I have done data analysis using pandas.
+However entire data and prediction pipe line is build using pure Tensorflow code specifically Tensorflow.Data.

+I have provided link to data repository on Kaggle.

+Entire setup is done in Google Colab environment.